 Research in the ECE Department is carried out in four key areas with the focus on but not limited to:

-Communications & Signal Processing - signal processing for communication; wireless communication networks; wireless sensor networks; signal and image acquisition (optical and acoustical); signal processing (reconstruction, compression, enhancement, (de)coding); image analysis (vision and bio-microscopy); haptics, robotics, tactile sensors, signal and image acquisition (tactile), wearable computing, soft electronics; information theory
+Communications & Signal Processing - signal processing for communication; wireless communication networks; wireless sensor networks; signal and image acquisition; signal storage, transmission, organization; signal processing (reconstruction, compression, enhancement, (de)coding); image analysis (vision and bio-microscopy); haptics, robotics, tactile sensors, signal and image acquisition (tactile), wearable computing, soft electronics; information theory

 Control Systems - robust modeling and identification; nonlinear and hybrid systems; robot locomotion and manipulation; numerical algorithms; cooperative control of autonomous agents; networked control systems; advanced sensing and actuation; systems biology; underactuated systems; magnetic bearing systems; robotic networks; sensor networks; game theory; analysis/design social systems

-Electronics & Photonics - materials growth by molecular-beam epitaxy (MBE) and metal-organic chemical vapor deposition (MOCVD); novel compound semiconductor heterostructures; epitaxy of quantum wires and dots; materials characterization; high-resolution fabrication techniques for semiconductor device structures; high speed photonic and electronic devices; semiconductor device physics; microwave, millimeter wave and THz electronics; high-power solid-state electronics; advanced photonic devices; nanophotonics; photonic integrated circuits; microwave photonics; electromagnetic theory and antennas; fiber-optic networks; nanotechnology spintronics; radio-frequency cmos integrated circuits; software-defined and cognitive radio; optoelectronic transceivers; silicon photonics; space optical communications; high-speed optical links; optoelectronic/electronic integration and co-design; photonic switching, devices and networks; integrated photonic and electronic packaging
+Electronics & Photonics - materials growth by molecular-beam epitaxy (mbe) and metal-organic chemical vapor deposition (mocvd); novel compound semiconductor heterostructures; epitaxy of quantum wires and dots; materials characterization; high-resolution fabrication techniques for semiconductor device structures; high speed photonic and electronic devices; semiconductor device physics; microwave, millimeter wave and thz electronics; high-power solid-state electronics; advanced photonic devices; nanophotonics; photonic integrated circuits; microwave photonics; electromagnetic theory and antennas; fiber-optic networks; nanotechnology spintronics; radio-frequency cmos integrated circuits; software-defined and cognitive radio; optoelectronic transceivers; silicon photonics; space optical communications; high-speed optical links; optoelectronic/electronic integration and co-design; photonic switching, devices and networks; integrated photonic and electronic packaging